 Plato recommends an ethic of quasi-skeptical honesty about the epistemic difficulties involved in any practical judgment or view of the world.
 Aristotle deeply respects the intellectual honesty promoted by Plato about what we do not know in life, while putting a higher value on things subject to becoming.

 Ousia (traditionally “substance”, or more accurately “what it was to have been” a thing) is Aristotle’s preferred alternative to talking about Being (either as utterly general or as utterly unique).
 It redirects our attention away from these sterile extremes toward a fertile middle ground where conceptual articulation is possible.
 In the Metaphysics, it undergoes a major dialectical development through many senses, including a division into actuality and potentiality.
-(See also Being, Existence; Aristotelian Dialectic; Free Will and Determinism.)
+(See also Abstract and Concrete; Being, Existence; Aristotelian Dialectic; Free Will and Determinism.)